 As we are still closed to the general public at this time, our front doors remain locked.
-Our Commissionaire has a list of appointments for each day and will let you in when you arrive.
+Our Commissionaire has a list of appointments for each day and will admit you at the time of your appointment.
 Appointment blocks are from 9:00 AM – 12:00 PM and 1:00 PM– 4:00 PM.
 Within these times staggered arrival times will be assigned to ensure social distancing upon arrival.
 Please do not arrive before your appointment time.

 You will be assigned a workspace and/or microfilm reader for your visit.
 Please be mindful of this space and the space of your fellow researchers.
 We have done our best to physically distance workstations, as physical distancing will be required during the duration of your visit, and we thank you for your cooperation.